harbaum/PICO-MPSSE/pico_mpsse/README.md

 # Pico MPPSE

-This is a FTDI MPSSE compatible JTAG implementation for the Raspberry Pi Pico's RP2040 MCU.
-It allows to use the Raspberry Pi Pico as a replacement for the FTDI MPSSE ftx232 device family and use the Pico e.g. as a flash adapter for FPGA boards.
+This is a MPSSE compatible JTAG implementation for the Raspberry Pi Pico's RP2040 MCU.
+It allows to use the Raspberry Pi Pico as a replacement for the MPSSE devices and use the Pico e.g. as a flash adapter for FPGA boards.

 This image shows an Efinix Trion T20 BGS256 Development Kit being programmed using a Raspberry Pi Pico and bypassing the on-board ft2232.

 ![Efinix T20 with Raspberry Pi Pico](efinix_pico.jpeg)